sboursault/training/presentation/md/cypress-tips.md

         <p class="browser-box_error no-wrap fragment">Cypress error!!
       </div>
     </div>
-    <p class="fragment mt-75">In a single test, you can't navigate on a first domain to create an order, <br>and then navigate to another domain
+    <p class="fragment mt-75">In a single test, you can't visit a first domain, and then visit another
   </div>

 </div>